 Documents submitted by SG and WP chairmen and vice-chairmen, rapporteurs and editors in the context of their official roles are posted as TDs ([ITU-T A.1], clause 3.3).
 These may include the summary of discussions and proposals from SG or WP chairmen and vice-chairmen in the context of their roles likely to accelerate debates ([ITU-T A.1], clause 3.1.2).
 Rapporteurs are reminded that TDs are not intended to be used to post contributions that have missed submission deadlines.

-Rapporteurs will probably also be asked to prepare a part of the SG or WP Report using the standard format of their SG.
+Rapporteurs will probably also be asked to prepare a part of the SG or WP Report using the standard format of their SG (see clause 1.7.1 of [ITU-T A.1]).
 The following is an example structure for their report to be included in the SG/WP meeting report:

 1. Results